 Red: For appetizers, right now it’s the marrow bones and goat cheese profiteroles.
-Popular main courses dishes are hanger & bistro steaks and lamb shank.
+Popular main course dishes are hanger & bistro steaks and lamb shank.

-These mains are so good you’ll dream about them all week & come back in a fews days for the same dish!
+These mains are so good you’ll dream about them all week & come back in a few days for the same dish!

 The Iceologist: The NYC restaurant scene is competitive with new places opening everyday.
 What do you have to do to keep landmarc so popular?

-Red: We just celebrated our 10 year anniversary in Tribeca and this location has been here 7 years.
+Red: We just celebrated our 10-year anniversary in Tribeca and this location has been here 7 years.
 We’re doing something right.
-We change the menu 2-3 times year — just enough change, but not too much.
-We keep it bistro style — easy, breezy, quality food and drinks at an amazing value.
+We change the menu 2-3 times a year — just enough change, but not too much.
+We keep it bistro-style — easy, breezy, quality food and drinks at an amazing value.
 Our service is great and we’ve been doing it this way from day 1 — the way Marc wants it.

-Compared to other NYC restaurants, our wine program and pricing can’t be beat.
+Compared to other NYC restaurants, our wine program and pricing can’t be beaten.
 We don’t do what other NYC eateries — which is to charge 3 times (or more) for a bottle of wine.
 We go with volume, not over-pricing, and that’s what keeps our regulars coming back.
-We’re open until 2am and landmarc is where other restaurant workers come to hang out after their shifts.
+We’re open until 2 am and landmarc is where other restaurant workers come to hang out after their shifts.

 The Iceologist: How often is Chef Marc there?

 Red: Marc stops in almost every day.
 He comes in for a bite with his family and he is the nicest guy ever!
 Marc’s amazing & to work for someone like this is outstanding!
 He makes me feel like I’m part of the family.

 If someone on staff gets sick, Marc is the first one to call to see if they need anything.
 This actually happened to me and Marc called first thing in the morning to check on me.